BASE jumping: Birth of BASE jumping

-In recent years, recognizing the sport's growing appeal and the potential for high-impact marketing, companies such as Red Bull have stepped in to sponsor athletes, further elevating the sport's profile.
+In recent years, recognizing the activity's growing appeal and the potential for high-impact marketing, companies such as Red Bull have stepped in to sponsor athletes, further elevating the activity's profile.

 BASE numbers

 Upon completing a jump from all of the four object categories, a jumper may choose to apply for a "BASE number", awarded sequentially by Rick and Joy Harrison.

 Equipment

 In the early days of BASE jumping, people used modified skydiving gear, such as by removing the deployment bag and slider, stowing the lines in a tail pocket, and fitting a large pilot chute.
 However, modified skydiving gear is prone to kinds of malfunction that are rare in normal skydiving (such as "line-overs" and broken lines).
 Modern purpose-built BASE jumping equipment is considered to be much safer and more reliable.

 Parachute

 The biggest difference in gear is that skydivers jump with both a main and a reserve parachute, while BASE jumpers carry only one parachute.
 BASE jumping parachutes are larger than skydiving parachutes and are typically flown with a wing loading of around 0.7 lbs/sqft.
 Vents are one element that make a parachute suitable for BASE jumping.
 BASE jumpers often use extra large pilot chutes to compensate for lower airspeed parachute deployments.
 On jumps from lower altitudes, the slider is removed for faster parachute opening.